ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 The fundamental problem here is that the number of possible issuance configurations, including the keys in use and the Issuer identities themselves, can partition the Client anonymity set.
-To mitigate this problem, Clients SHOULD bound the number of active issuance configurations.
+To mitigate this problem, Clients SHOULD bound the number of active issuance configurations per Origin as well as across Origins.
 Moreover, Clients SHOULD employ some form of consistency mechanism to ensure that they receive the same configuration information and are not being actively partitioned into smaller anonymity sets.
 See {{CONSISTENCY}} for possible consistency mechanisms.

 ## Partitioning by Side-Channels